paul-nechifor/lemon-cake/readme.md

 - Allow circular dependencies.
 - Change `new_object_t` to only malloc the size that's required for the object.
-- Per thread GC?
+- Per thread interpreter and GC?
 Communiction via messages.

 ## Reference